Background pattern

 • A condition called hyperhomocysteinemia.

-• If you have (or have had at any time) a type of migraine called “migraine with aura”.
+• If you have (or have ever had) a type of migraine called "migraine with aura".

 • If you smoke.

-• If you have, have had, or have cancer that can be affected by your sex hormones (such as breast cancer or cancer in the genital organs).
+• If you have, have had, or have had cancer that can be affected by your sex hormones (such as breast cancer or cancer in the genital organs).

 • If you have any type of vaginal bleeding of unknown cause.

-Children and Adolescents
+Children and adolescents

-Use in Older Women
+Use in older women

 Ceciliana is not intended for postmenopausal women.

-Liver Disease
+Liver failure

-Warnings and Precautions
+Warnings and precautions

-When to be particularly careful with Ceciliana
+When you should be particularly careful with Ceciliana

-When to consult your doctor?
+When should you consult your doctor?

 Seek urgent medical attention

-For a description of the symptoms of these serious adverse effects, see “How to Recognize a Blood Clot”.
+To obtain a description of the symptoms of these serious side effects, see "How to recognize a blood clot".

-Inform your doctor if you suffer from any of the following conditions
+Tell your doctor if you suffer from any of the following conditions

 If the condition develops or worsens while you are using Ceciliana, you should also inform your doctor: